brutujar258/simcolytics-website/README.md

 ## 🌟 About

-Simcolytics is a specialized consulting firm offering expert solar and battery storage solutions with over 9 years of industry experience, combined with advanced data science and geoscience expertise.
+Simcolytics is a specialized consulting firm offering expert battery energy storage and solar solutions with over 9 years of industry experience.
+Our team combines deep battery storage and solar expertise with advanced data science and geoscience capabilities to deliver comprehensive renewable energy solutions worldwide.

 ## 🚀 Live Site